 As with any piece of software, PHP has a release lifecycle which it has to adhere to in order to keep pushing things forward and making improvements.
 Each major release of PHP is typically fully supported for two years after its release.
 During that time, bugs and security issues are fixed and patched on a regular basis.

-As you can see above, PHP 5.6 and 7.0 will be phased out in a similar fashion toward the end of the year.
-That is why we highly recommend moving to a higher version of PHP as soon as possible, preferably PHP 7.2 or 7.3.
+As you can see above, PHP 5.6 and 7.0 are already gone and 7.2 will be phased out in a similar fashion toward the end of 2020.
+That is why we highly recommend moving to a higher version of PHP as soon as possible, preferably PHP 7.3 or 7.4.

 To help with the transition, we put together a tutorial on how to test and move your site properly from HHVM to PHP.
 Remember, some plugins or themes might have compatibility issues with newer versions of PHP, so you should follow the steps we’ve outlined to ensure a smooth transition without downtime.
 That is also another reason why we gave everyone a heads up!
 To test before the deadline.